glaeser-joey/skystats/README.md

 | RADIUS | Distance in km from your receiver that you want to record aircraft.
 Set to a distance greater than that of your receiver to capture all aircraft. | `1000` |
 | DOMESTIC_COUNTRY | ISO 2-letter country code of the country your receiver is in - used to generate the "Domestic Airport" stats. | `GB` |

-#### These environment variables most likely shouldn't be changed - keep as their default values
+#### These environment variables generally shouldn't be changed - keep as their default values

 | Environment Variable | Description | Default Value |
 |---|---|---|